 - minimize time and workload;

 What is the Danger of Poor Documentation?

 Those who don’t care about documentation will experience hard times.
-Poor documentation means poor reputation.
+Poor documentation means a poor reputation.
 Don’t you think so?

-A good reputation means trust, respect and adherence between customers and vendors.
+A good reputation means trust, respect, and adherence between customers and vendors.
 If customers aren’t responding to your messages, then you need to consider changing your customer service approach.
-By neglecting principal requirements, a company can gain a reputation of being an untrustworthy vendor.
+By neglecting principal requirements, a company can gain a reputation for being an untrustworthy vendor.
 This type of reputation is so easy to obtain and almost impossible to get rid of, so make sure you save your reputation before it is too late.